Phi Beta Pi: History

 Its Beta chapter was established at the University of Michigan on April 1, 1898, with its first national general assembly in Ann Arbor on January 6, 1900.

 Baird's Manual (20th ed.) reports that Phi Beta Pi absorbed an early, secret medical fraternity named Kappa Lambda, which may have been the first professional fraternity of any account.
 It had been founded in 1803 at Transylvania University, in Lexington, Kentucky, extending chapters to the College of Physicians and Surgeons of New York, to Rutgers University Medical School (NJ), the Jefferson Medical College in Philadelphia, and elsewhere.
 It continued to be active in New York until the eve of the Civil War, to 1858 or later, "but having no useful purpose faded into oblivion."
 Baird's reports that what remained of Kappa Lambda consolidated with Phi Beta Pi under that name, even though Phi Beta Pi dates to 1891.

-Over three decades the fraternity chartered 53 chapters.
+Over three decades, the fraternity chartered 53 chapters.
 Growth slowed, adding ten more by 1955.

-Growth was difficult, with probably the single biggest negative factor cited as being the consolidation and discontinuance of medical schools.
-In 1906 there were 162 medical schools in the United States and Canada, but by 1954 there were 79.
-Additionally, medical societies were in competition among themselves.
-Phi Beta Pi for a time gained from others' loss: In 1934 Omega Upsilon Phi medical fraternity, founded at Buffalo in 1894, merged into Phi Beta Pi, bringing with it an additional 24 chapter designations, some of which merged into existing Phi Beta Pi chapters, some closed, and with its Alpha chapter at the University of Buffalo leaving to join rival Phi Chi Medical Fraternity as its Omega Upsilon Phi chapter.
+Growth was difficult, with probably the biggest factor cited was the consolidation and discontinuance of medical schools.
+In 1906, there were 162 medical schools in the United States and Canada, but by 1954 there were 79.
+Additionally, medical societies competed among themselves.
+Phi Beta Pi gained from others' loss: Omega Upsilon Phi fraternity merged into Phi Beta Pi in 1934.
+All active chapters became chapters of Phi Beta Pi except Alpha which joined Phi Chi Medical Fraternity.

-Later, in what was considered a merger of equals, Phi Beta Pi consolidated operations with Theta Kappa Psi, both contributing their remaining chapters to the combined group in 1961, and retaining the names of both national fraternities.
-Some chapters, notably those in Texas and Manitoba, fought against this merger which at first would have required Theta Kappa Psi to give up its name.
+In what was considered a merger of equals, Phi Beta Pi consolidated operations with Theta Kappa Psi, both contributing their remaining chapters in 1961 and retaining the names of both national fraternities.
+Some chapters, notably those in Texas and Manitoba, fought against this merger that, at first, would have required Theta Kappa Psi to give up its name.
 These groups began to organize a schismatic and similarly named international group, but this effort failed to launch.

-Thirty years later, in the Spring of 1992, Phi Beta Pi-Theta Kappa Psi was dissolved.
-At the time of dissolution there were only nine active chapters in existence.
-The only remaining chapter of Phi Beta Pi is situated at The University of Texas Medical Branch in Galveston, Texas.
-It has expressed an interest in rebuilding the national with additional chapters.
+Thirty years later, in the spring of 1992, Phi Beta Pi–Theta Kappa Psi was dissolved.
+At the time of dissolution, there were only nine active chapters.
+The only remaining chapter is at The University of Texas Medical Branch in Galveston, Texas.

-Traditions and insignia
+Symbols

-Its badge is a diamond of gold with emerald points and pearl edges.
-A black enamel center with gold skull and pelvis and the letters "ΦΒΠ."
+The Phi Beta Pi badge is a diamond of gold with emerald points and pearl edges.
+It has a black enamel center with gold skull and pelvis and the Greek letters ΦΒΠ.
+Its colors are emerald green and white.
+Its flower is the white chrysanthemum.

 Chapters

-Below is a list of Phi Beta Pi chapters.

-Omega Upsilon Phi fraternity merged into Phi Beta Pi 1934.
-All active chapters became active chapters of Phi Beta Pi except Alpha which joined Phi Chi Medical Fraternity.

-Theta Kappa Psi fraternity merged in 1961.